DiamondLightSource/fa-archiver-py3/docs/fa_zoomer.rst

     If this is selected then the vertical scale is automatically forced to +-100 microns -- this is useful for normal stored beam with position feedback.

-Show std
+min/max or std or mean
-    When decimated data is on display this selects the display of the standard deviation value rather than min and max ranges.
+    When decimated data is on display this selects which data to show.
+Has no effect when decimation is equal to 1.

+Save
+    Brings up a form to save the current waveforms to disk in a matlab file.

 See Also
 ========